-9. certain factors and is different each donor, but the average hospital stay is five eight days.
-11. favour of rehabilitation of convicts jail by saying that penitentiary conditions and living with other criminals will actually cause people to become even more involved a life of crime.
+9. Recovery from the liver dona certain factors and is different but the average hospital stay days. nt each donor, 11.
+There are many people opposing the view in favour of rehabilitation of convicts jail by saying that penitentiary conditions and living with other criminals will actually cause people to become even more involved a life of crime.
 A) for / to B) by / through A) in / with B) by / to C) than / of D) of / for C) by / at D) of / from E) from / out of E) on / in 10.
-From 19th century on, the p imprisonment became the r convicted criminals the punishment the judges rule ehabilitation of execution of the 12. experiment with ther does not mean trying e access to drugs and n are not addicted, but this g them once brings no harm A) because of B) on behalf of A) for example B) as a result C) except for D) in case of C) otherwise D) though E) rather than E) instead
+From 19th century on, the p imprisonment became the reconvicted criminals the e punishment the judges ruled A) because of ehabilitation of execution of the 12. experiment with them a ccess to drugs and re not addicted, but this em once brings no harm A) because of b) on behall of A) for example B) as a result C) except for D) in case of C) otherwise D) though E) rather than

+E) instead

 13. Homer's description of the Trojan War is successful literary value and has been considered as a reference point by many scholars.
 15. For long-term health benefits, an active life, which is harder to maintain in our sedentary working lives, may be good the main piece of advice recommended as a means to a healthier future: avoiding cigarettes, according A) as a result of B) in spite of to a new research.
-J C) in terms of D) regardless of A) either / or B) so / that E) thanks to C) so / as D) such / that E) as / as 14.
-The original purpose of putt prison was to punish the certain period, to keep the em in a cell for a 16. omplicated aspects to drug n the brightest and most an an addiction. until the actual punishment be corporal or capital punis could be carried out, A) prevent C) avoid B) support A) either / or B) rather / than E) deter D) develop C) both / and D) neither / nor 4.0 • E) not / but 16. import over 90% of i nost no gas fields and must its gas, it will be more reliant or ssian gas in particular.
+C) in terms of D) regardless of A) either / or B) so / that E) thanks to C) so / as D) such / that E) as / as 14. prison was to punish them in a cell for a certain period, to keep the criminal around until the actual punishment could be carried out, 16.
+There are several complicated aspects to drug addiction, and even the brightest and most responsible teen can an addiction.
+A) prevent B) support be corporal or capital punis C) avoid D) develop A) either / or B) rather / than E) deter C) both / and D) neither / nor 40 • on a distribution of the second E) not / but 16. import over 90% of most no gas fields and must its gas, it will be more reliant or ssian gas in particular.
 A) Providing that B) Even if C) Given that D) Unless E) As soon as